NUMEV-MIPS Seminar: “Thermodynamic Analysis of Microbial Ecosystems and Applications for Modeling Environmental Bioprocesses”

 INRAE – LBE

 Within this framework, my research is dedicated to understanding the underlying principles governing the microbial ecosystems at the heart of these bioprocesses.
 The objective is to develop explanatory and predictive models that can be used to drive and optimize these systems.
-In this seminar I will focus on the application of thermodynamic approaches to the modeling of microbial ecosystems in bioprocesses.
+In this seminar, I will focus on the application of thermodynamic approaches to the modeling of microbial ecosystems in bioprocesses.
 Thermodynamic state functions are widely applied to the study of living systems across various organizational levels.
-However, the study of microbes, the simplest form of life, offers a distinctive opportunity to examine the link between living structures and energy dissipation.
+However, the study of microbes, the simplest form of life, offers a unique opportunity to examine the link between living structures and energy dissipation.
 In particular, I will present what we know about energy flows and thermodynamic efficiencies within these systems and discuss possible links between microbial thermodynamics and kinetics.

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.